minio/docs/source/reference/minio-mc/mc-batch-list.rst

 .. mc-cmd:: TARGET
    :required:

-   The :ref:`alias <alias>` and bucket on the MinIO deployment to which to add the object lifecycle management rule.
+   The :ref:`alias <alias>` of the deployment for which you want to list jobs in progress.

 .. mc-cmd:: --type
    :optional: